478mkharb/devops-learning/Interview/Ansible.md

 ansible-playbook site.yml -e "app_port=7070"
 ```

-For this example, `7070` wins because extra vars have very high precedence.
+For this example, `7070` wins because extra vars have the highest precedence.

-### Interview advice
+### Interview rule

-If the interviewer asks for the exact complete precedence order, state that Ansible has a detailed precedence hierarchy and then explain the important high-level levels rather than inventing an oversimplified order.
+Do not try to recite all precedence levels unless the interviewer specifically asks for the complete hierarchy.
+Explain the important levels and give an override example.

----
+> **Source note:** Ansible's official documentation lists the complete precedence order and recommends defining each variable in one clear location where possible. citeturn0search0

 ## 16. What is `set_fact`?